 These tiers of non-compliance are not intended to be exhaustive, there is an inherent need to exercise professional judgement in assessing the tier of non-compliance on its merits.
 Table 1 outlines these tiers of non-compliance along with the likely indicators.

-&lt;sup>3 Listing requirements are outlined in the Private Health Insurance (Medical Device and Human Tissue Products) Rules and the PL Guide.
+2 Listing requirements are outlined in the Private Health Insurance (Medical Devices and Human Tissue Products) Rules and the PL Guide.